Thank but the issue is that it is not sold in Japan officially. There are many vendors available importing it to sell in Japan

 I can point you to this demo script however, which uses the API to receive gaze and scene video data on a computer, and uses the open-source surface tracking code to do real-time surface tracking on the computer.
 This would not make the surface tracking data available on the network, but on the computer that is executing the script.
 Note, that the README file is slightly out of date.
 You do no longer have to create an API token for this script to work and you can skip the according setup steps. https://gist.github.com/papr/40d332498bfacb5980a754c5692068ec

-Hello @papr, the April tags we have that are placed on a physical board are not being recognized by our world view camera despite them working just fine yesterday.
+Hello @user-e3f20f, the April tags we have that are placed on a physical board are not being recognized by our world view camera despite them working just fine yesterday.
 We have gone through the documentation and have ensured that there is enough white space around each tag.
 Do you have any suggestions on how to resolve this suggestion?

 Just as a sanity check: Is the surface tracker running?